ajschumacher/gadsdc/13-databases/README.md

 ### Questions

- * Consider thinking of boolean multinomial Naive Bayes likelihood probabilities as coefficients on word dummy features.
+ * Consider thinking of multinomial Naive Bayes likelihood probabilities as coefficients on word dummy features.
 How are they similar or different as compared with logistic regression coefficients?